jacquesnewman/CS261Assignment2/README.md

 --------------------------

-the provided [cs261_nginx_example.conf](https://github.com/stebee/CS261Assignment2/blob/master/cs261_nginx_example.conf) file is correctly configured to meet all the required requests.
+The provided [cs261_nginx_example.conf](https://github.com/stebee/CS261Assignment2/blob/master/cs261_nginx_example.conf) file is correctly configured to meet all the required requests.

 For clarification, here is how the repo and app requests are structured, and how requests are expected to be handled.